yihuacheng/Itracker/README.md

 ### Training

-In the cross validation mode, you can run
+In the cross-validation mode, you can run
 ```
 python leave_train.py config/config_mpii.yaml 0
 ```